Kendallyn/active-api-hiking-search/readme.md

 I wanted to create an app to easily see hiking events or trails.
 I've always enjoyed discovering new outdoor places that I can bring my camera along for some nature photography.

-## Use Case
+## Summary

 This app gives hikers and outdoor enthusiasts access to search for hiking events or trails within a 50 mile radius of the city they search for.
+The user is able to see a list of events returned from the search results and can save which events they want to participate in.
+The user has the ability to remove an event they have saved by deleting it from the favorites section.

 ## Initial UX